 When she’s not farming, she loves hiking—the taller the mountain the better—camping, and traveling.
 Her greatest accomplishment to date is completing the Camino de Santiago.

-Ricardo Lopez is the Coastal Roots Farm’s Community Farmer where he works as a supporting member to all of the Farm team’s efforts.
+Ricardo Lopez is the Coastal Roots Farm’s Vegetable Production Coordinator where he works as a supporting member to all of the Farm team’s efforts.

 Prior to joining Coastal Roots Farm, Ricardo attended Cal Poly, San Luis Obispo, where he earned a degree in Plant Science, with a concentration in Nursery & Greenhouse Production.
 While at Cal Poly he worked at their Horticulture Unit managing the nursery production team where he helped produce plants for the campus landscapes.

 Ricardo is an avid home cook and in his free time can be found enjoying the outdoors through hiking, fishing, and kayaking.

 Katherine Favor is the Farm’s Vineyard Coordinator, where she is responsible for the care and maintenance of all aspects of the vineyard.
 In addition, she supports the planning and maintenance of the food forest and develops educational programming for community participants and staff.

 Prior to joining Coastal Roots Farm, Katherine served in the Peace Corps teaching permaculture, agroforestry, and environmental conservation practices in rural Paraguay.
 She holds a B.S. in Viticulture from California Polytechnic State University of San Luis Obispo and has wanted to be a farmer since the age of five.